dazigna/web-crawler/README.md

 I am only interested in parsing HTML content and extracting link tags (<a href> </a>).
 I purposefully decided against crawling dynamic content to keep the scope small.
 However, we could use something link [https://playwright.dev/](Playwright) or [Selenium](https://www.selenium.dev/) to execute dynamic content and crawl those pages too.

 ### Crawler traps
-My crawler can be trapped by pages that redirect to itself indefinitely - since it's a time bounded project, I decided to leave it out and can come back in another iteration
+This crawler can be trapped by pages that redirect to itself indefinitely - since it's a time bounded project, I decided to leave it out and can come back in another iteration.
 To correct this behavior we can add a depth field to our URL container that gets stored alongside our data and increment this field each time we follow a link.
 Once the depth exceeds a certain threshold, we stop crwaling this page.

 ### Logging